Poll Worker Guidelines

 How many poll watchers may be appointed?

-Each citizens’ organization may appoint two (2) poll watchers; however, the Carroll County Election Commission (DCEC) may require the organization to produce evidence that they are entitled to appoint watchers.
+- Each citizens’ organization may appoint two (2) poll watchers; however, the Carroll County Election Commission (CCEC) may require the organization to produce evidence that they are entitled to appoint watchers.

 How are poll watchers appointed?

-Appointments must be submitted to the DCEC in writing and be signed by the person or organization authorized to make the appointment.
+- Appointments must be submitted to the CCEC in writing and be signed by the person or organization authorized to make the appointment.

 To what locations may poll watchers be appointed?

-When must appointments be submitted to the DCEC?
+When must appointments be submitted to the CCEC?